rfin0/EffectTimerPlus/README.md

 ### About

-EffectTimerPlus is a functional expansion of [Status Effect Timer](https://modrinth.com/mod/T9FDHbY5/), with a focus on customization.
+EffectTimerPlus is inspired by [Status Effect Timer](https://modrinth.com/mod/T9FDHbY5), but has a focus on customizability.

-#### Features
+### Features

 - Fully adjustable text color and opacity
 - Optional text shadow